fboender/sec-tools/README.md

 stdout and can be used to generate a PDF with a tool like html2pdf.
 For an example, see the [example report](example/report).

-Reports can call gather scripts themselves, or can be fed JSON and other data through ASSET parameters.

-You can either write your own reports (see the [examples](examples/)) or use a pre-made one from the [tools](tools/) directory.
+Reports can JSON from STDIN or files through `ASSET` params.
+You can either write your own reports (see the [examples](examples/) dir) or use a pre-made one from the [reports](src/reports/) directory.

+Example usage:

+    # One-off report of listening ports
+    $ sudo sec-gather-listenports | sec-report sec-gather-listenports.tpl

+    # Generate some host information using sec-gather- scripts and generate a
+    # host report.
+    $ mkdir out
+    $ sudo sec-gather-listenports > out/listenports
+    $ sudo sec-gather-misconfigs > out/misconfigs
+    $ sudo sec-gather-mysqlusers > out/mysqlusers
+    $ sec-report --title "Security report for $(hostname -f)" host_report.tpl out/* > host_report.html

-For more information, check out the manual pages for each tool:
+For more information, check out the manual page:

 * **[sec-report](docs/man/sec-report.1.md)**